STST is a tool for searching for text from files. It searches in real-time as you type.

 Current status

-STST is mostly feature complete, but there's a couple things missing:
+STST is feature complete, but there's a couple things that could be done:

 - Make scrollbar interactable.

-- Another huge optimization would be to read the hard drive directly (master file table), but I don't know how to do that.
+- Another huge way to optimize would be to read the hard drive directly (master file table), but I don't know how to do that.
 I looked into it but it was a confusing mess, I couldn't find a clear explanation of how NTFS (the file system that Windows uses) works, and everyone uses a lot of terminology that assumes you already know things that I don't know.
 You're "not supposed" to read it, NTFS is proprietary, so that's mainly why nobody has a good explanation, but anyone who manages to do it seems to achieve incredible speed gains.
+I also tried to copy the relevant source code from WinDirStat, but it didn't work for some reason.

 Linux version may happen some day.